thorsenk/fieldnotes-lm/README.md

 We would love your contributions!
 Specifically, we're looking for help with:
 - **Front-End Development**: Improve the UI/UX by moving beyond Streamlit.
 - **Testing & Bug Fixes**: Help make Open Notebook more robust.
-- **Feature Development**: Let’s make the coolest note-taking tool together!
+- **Feature Development**: Let's make the coolest note-taking tool together!

 See more at [CONTRIBUTING](CONTRIBUTING.md)